Race date: Feb 24, 2015 (Leave London Feb 21-return Feb 28)

 2015: OUR GOAL

-The Studio-Live project has been pilotted in the camps over the past two years and we are now ready to go to the next stage.
+Over the past two years we have been pilotting the Studio-Live project and we are now ready to go to the next stage.
 With the funds raised we aim to set up a permanent community training centre in the smallest camp of Boujdour and also take steps to build a second centre in the Ausserd camp.
 This camp is known for having lots of great musicians.
 At the moment they have virtually no access to good music resources and because of distances we don’t have any students training as sound engineers from this camp.
-(The start-line for those doing the 21km race. ) These funds would enable us to:
+(The start-line for those doing the 21km race.)
+These funds would enable us to:

 a) build the centre from scratch and soundproof it